sparkfun/SparkFun_Serial_Controlled_Motor_Driver_Arduino_Library/README.md

 * **[Product Repository](https://github.com/sparkfun/Serial_Controlled_Motor_Driver)** - Main repository (including hardware files) for the SCMD.
 * **[Hookup Guide](https://learn.sparkfun.com/tutorials/serial-controlled-motor-driver-hookup-guide)** - Basic hookup guide for the SCMD.

-### Classes and Structures

-There are a few classes used in the library.
-The main class is called `SCMD`, which is the object that talks to the motor drivers.
-There are also a couple structs in use -- `SCMDSettings` and `SCMDDiagnostics`.
-A `SCMDSettings` object named settings is present within the SCMD class for configuration.

-#### SCMDDiagnostics

-Contains a bunch of 8 bit values of data for use with **getDiagnostics** and **getRemoteDiagnostics**.

-#### SCMDSettings

-Contains the settings used by **SCMD**.

-#### SCMD

-The main class which controls 1 master and connected slaves.

-### Construction
+### Usage

-The library is made such that new motor driver objects are constructed without parameters, and are configured later before calling `.begin()`.
+The library is made such that new motor driver object is constructed without parameters, the user populates the public settings structure, then calls .begin() to start the wire library and apply the communication settings.

 Example:

 	SCMD myMotorDriver; //This creates an instance of SCMD which will be bound to a single master.

+	void setup()
+	{
+		myMotorDriver.settings.commInterface = I2C_MODE; //or SPI_MODE
+		myMotorDriver.settings.I2CAddress = 0x5A;
+		myMotorDriver.settings.chipSelectPin = 10;
+		myMotorDriver.begin();
+	}

-### Settings
+#### Settings
 The main SCMD class has a public member which is named settings.
 To configure settings, use the format `myMotorDriver.settings.I2CAddress = (...);` then call .begin() to apply.

 settings contains the following members: